NTTLimitedRD/plumbery/README.rst

 * Destroy nodes belonging to the same blueprint
 * Many demonstration scripts are provided
 * You can extend plumbery with your own polishers, it has been designed for that
+* Run from the command line, or as a python library
+* Accept custom polisher from the command line too
+* Limit plumbing to some locations if needed

 Contributors
 ------------